ctolon/PythonInterfaceDemo/README.md

 * AllWorkFlows folder contains stable python workflow scripts with integrated Python CLI, their workflow configuration files and database files.
 Improvements should be moved here after done tests.
 [`AllWorkFlows`](https://github.com/ctolon/PythonInterfaceDemo/tree/main/AllWorkFlows)

+* Old Versions should be versioned and can found in [`OldVersions`](https://github.com/ctolon/PythonInterfaceDemo/tree/main/OldVersions/v1)

 ## Features

 TO BE ADDED